radius-project/radius/docs/content/user-guides/tutorials/dapr-microservices/dapr-microservices-initial-deployment/index.md

 ## Deploy the application

 Now you are ready to deploy the application for the first time.

-> At this point, you should already be logged into the az CLI and have an environment initialized.

 1. Deploy to your Radius environment via the rad CLI: